simone-viozzi/gpt-copy/readme.md

 - Identifies file types based on extensions and formats content accordingly.
 - Excludes binary and ignored files.
 - Outputs structured markdown with file-specific code fences.
-- **New!** Supports filtering files using glob-style include and exclude patterns.
+- Supports filtering files using glob-style include and exclude patterns.
+- Includes a `tokens` CLI command to count the number of tokens in text using OpenAI's `tiktoken` library with the GPT-4o model encoding.

 ## Installation
 Ensure you have Python 3 installed.
 You can install dependencies using: